Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 ### Clean Up

-Run the following to clean up all the kubernetes and docker resources:
+Run the following to clean up all the Kubernetes and Docker resources:

 1. Delete the k3d cluster: